-Course title & Code Credit distribution of the course Eligibility Criteria Pre-requisite the course al Practica l/ Practice Marketing of Services (DSE 2) 4 3 1 Class XII Basics Marketing of
+Course title & Code Credit the cou tion of - · Pre-requisite the course of al Practica l/ Practice Marketing of Services (DSE 2) 4 3 1 Class XII Basics Marketing of

 - Understand the emerging service environment in India and the world.
 It emphasises the distinctive aspects of Services Marketing. - Aims at equipping learners with concepts and techniques that help in taking decisions relating to various services marketing situations.